Take Advantage Free Admission for Kids in San Diego

 Favorite Kid Free Attractions in San Diego in October

-San Diego Zoo – Take advantage of the kids free admission to visit this special museum.
+San Diego Zoo – Take advantage of the kids free admission to visit the San Diego Zoo, which is one of the largest in the area.
 Normal kids admission is $40, so this is a huge savings!

 LEGOLAND – This is by far my family’s favorite amusement park.
 We actually prefer it to Disneyland.
 There are so many fun rides appropriate for younger kids and there are also little playgrounds and building areas for kids to enjoy.
 I find it much more fun than going from line to line to ride a 60 second ride.
-Also, as someone with chronic pain, it is great to be able to sit down and let the kids play at the playground rather than having to rest with mama.
+If you have room in your budget, consider staying at the LegoLand hotel.

-San Diego Zoo Safari Park – While the San Diego Zoo gets a lot of the fame, really, the San Diego Zoo Safari Park is a must for my family.
-The first time we went was 5 years ago and I have to say, while my son, who was 3 at the time, had a blast, my husband and I were mesmerized.
+San Diego Zoo Safari Park – While the San Diego Zoo is a popular tourist destination, really, the San Diego Zoo Safari Park is a must for my family.
+The first time we went was five years ago and I have to say, while my son, who was 3 at the time, had a blast, my husband and I were mesmerized.
 It was truly one of the best animal parks that we have ever been to.
 The San Diego Safari Park is a wildlife sanctuary that is home to more than 3,000 animals.
 Unlike a standard zoo setting, the animals have the ability to roam in large open spaces that is more similar to life in the wild.
 The first time we visited, we saw a rhino that was one of three left in its species.
 We have since gone every year.

 Newport Landing Whale Watching – If you’ve never been whale watching, this is your chance to go whale spotting.
 We took this tour a few years ago and spotted several whales.
 Unfortunately, they can’t guarantee sightings, so there is the possibility that you won’t see whales, or that you’ll just see one, but the boat ride itself will be fun for the kids.